 Nevertheless, people do eventually learn something about the sites they use frequently.
 This is why Amazon.com can get away with very complex product pages that are cluttered with more features than I recommend for most sites: many of Amazon's customers have used the site for years and thus have the background required to cope with the site's numerous features.

 Organizational change usually takes years.
-For example, it typically takes 2-3 years for a company to progress to the next level of the 8 stages of usability maturity.
+For example, it typically takes 2-3 years for a company to progress to the next level of the 8 stages of UX process maturity.

 It takes almost 10 years for users to develop deep expertise in a complex system such as Unix.
 The learning curve thus continues for many years past the initial uptake of simple features that we usually study.
 Throughout these first 10 years, people gradually explore more and more corners of the system and slowly build their skills.